Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 ![](resources/pictures/memes/Meme-Promotions.jpg)

+I'm going to tell my Career story in chronological order:

 #### Junior Software Engineer

 - In April 2018 I started my IT Career as a **Junior Developer** at RINANU&ast;.